DeAngelo-png/Gin-Rummy/README.md

 <br>

 <h1 align="center">Gin-Rummy</h1>
-<p align="center">A simple piracy games website checker.
-Checks various websites for you instead of having to search multiple sites for the game you want. </p>
+<p align="center">A simple repack search aggregator Checks various websites for you instead of having to search multiple sites for the game you want. </p>

 <br>